hazelcast/hazelcast/docs/sql/01-query-optimizer.md

 Therefore, the logical phase should generally include rules, that produce plans that are generally the best starting points for the subsequent physical optimization with high probability.
-Operator fusion, removal of unused operators, scan field trimming, and filter pushdowns produces better plans in almost all cases, this is why we execute them at this stage.
+Operator fusion, removal of unused operators, scan field trimming, and filter push-downs produces better plans in almost all cases, this is why we execute them at this stage.

 As a part of the logical optimization process, we convert the Calcite operators with the convention `Convention.NONE`